abordino/portfolio-website/content/publication/BilinearTensor/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
 publication: Preprint arXiv:2607.06330.
-R code used for the simulations is available [here](https://github.com/abordino/FunctionalCausalTensor)
+R code used for the simulations is available [here](https://github.com/abordino/LinearMultilayerStaggered)
 publication_short: Preprint arXiv:2607.06330.
-R code used for the simulations is available [here](https://github.com/abordino/FunctionalCausalTensor)
+R code used for the simulations is available [here](https://github.com/abordino/LinearMultilayerStaggered)

-abstract: We study the estimation of bilinear forms from noisy, partially observed tensor data.
+abstract: We study the estimation of bilinear forms from noisy, partially observed multilayer data.
 The signal follows a Tucker2 model, with shared unit and time factors across tensor layers and slice-specific cores.
 The missingness pattern is structured and motivated by staggered adoption designs, which are common in causal inference and related applications.
-We first analyse the four-block missingness pattern, the basic building block for general staggered adoption, and propose a spectral algorithm that pools information across layers and targets the functional directly, rather than completing the entire tensor.
-We prove a non-asymptotic mean squared error bound that exhibits a phase transition in the number of layers, showing when pooling improves estimation, and match it with a local minimax lower bound up to constants.
+We first analyze the four-block missingness pattern, the basic building block for general staggered adoption, and propose a spectral algorithm that pools information across layers and targets the functional directly.
+We prove a non-asymptotic mean squared error bound that exhibits a phase transition in the number of layers, showing when pooling improves estimation, and match it with a local minimax lower bound up to constants when ranks and logarithmic factors are treated as constant-order quantities.
 We then extend the construction to general staggered adoption designs via an anchored four-block reduction, and derive analogous theoretical guarantees.
-Finally, we validate our theoretical findings through experiments on both simulated and real-world datasets.
+Finally, we validate our theoretical findings using synthetic and real-world data on Castle Doctrine laws and COVID-19 policies.

 tags: []